pattjoshi/Crwn-Clothng/README.md

 # Crwn-Clothing

-## A E-Commerce website which built with React JS, styled-component , and redux.
+## An E-Commerce website built with React JS, styled-component, and redux.
 Back-end use firebase.
-Stripe API use for payment.
-You can sign in with your Google Account or email or password .
+Stripe API is used for payment.
+You can sign in with your Google Account or email or password. .
 Click demo to try it by yourself! .

 # Images:-
 ## Home page :-